Autumn Budget 2024: Read our update

 We’ve boiled the Autumn Budget down into six things you need to know – specific to pensions, of course.

-Find out three ways the budget will impact pensions for savers, and another three big changes for employers.
+Find out four ways the budget will impact pensions for savers, and another three big changes for employers.
 Then explore how salary sacrifice can help benefit them both.

 The government confirmed that Basic and New State Pension payments will increase by 4.1% from April 2025 to April 2026.